 Filed: April 11, 2016

 Implementations provide an improved system for presenting search results based on entity associations of the search items.
 An example method includes, for each of a plurality of crowdsource workers, initiating display of a first randomly selected cluster set from a plurality of cluster sets to the crowdsource worker.
 Each cluster set represents a different clustering algorithm applied to a set of search items responsive to a query.
 The method also includes receiving cluster ratings for the first cluster set from the crowdsource worker and calculating a cluster set score for the first cluster set based on the cluster ratings.
-This is repeated for remaining cluster sets in the plurality of cluster sets.
+This is repeated for the remaining cluster sets in the plurality of cluster sets.
 The method also includes storing a cluster set definition for a highest scoring cluster set, associating the cluster set definition with the query, and using the definition to display search items responsive to the query.

 Crowdsourcing Evaluation TakeAways

 I found this patent interesting because of the use of human evaluators who weren’t ranking search results, but instead were rating and refining the best clusters of search results.
 The clusters are based on different clustering algorithms, and the patent doesn’t tell us much about how those clustering algorithms might work.
-The place where you may have seen clustering in search results at Google has been Google News, where news articles are grouped by topics and geography, and the most representative results are usually the highest ranking within each of those clusters.
+The place where you may have seen clustering in search results at Google has been Google News, where news articles are grouped by topics and geography, and the most representative results are usually the highest-ranking within each of those clusters.